zxdev/server/readme.md

 # Authentication

-*	authkey is a simple user:pass based system and middleware with supporting management endpoints
+*	```authkey``` is a simple user:pass based system and middleware with supporting management endpoints
-*	passkey is an inveral based rolling token generation system with simple middleware for machine to machine communication based on shared secret based off the RFC 4226 standards
+*	```passkey``` is an interval based rolling token generation system with middleware for machine-to-machine communication based on shared secret using RFC 4226 standards

 See the example folder for working sample use cases